actions/go-dependency-submission/README.md

             # build target
             go-mod-path: go-example/go.mod
             #
-            # Optinoal: Define the path of a build target (a file with a
+            # Optional: Define the path of a build target (a file with a
             # `main()` function) If not defined, this Action will collect all
             # dependencies used by all build targets for the module, which may
             # include Go dependencies used by tests and tooling.